syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 {% endhighlight %}
 {% endtabs %}

-### Setting custom filter icon
+### Set a custom filter icon

-The `SfDataGrid` allows you to change the filter icon by using the `SfDataGridThemeData.filterIcon` property.
+The `SfDataGrid` allows you to change the filter icon by using the [SfDataGridThemeData.filterIcon](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/filterIcon.html) property.
 The DataGrid should be wrapped inside the `SfDataGridTheme`.

 The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in [syncfusion_flutter_core](https://pub.dev/packages/syncfusion_flutter_core) package.
 So, import the following file.

-By using the [Builder](https://api.flutter.dev/flutter/widgets/Builder-class.html) widget, you can change the icon based on each state of the filtering.
+By using the [Builder](https://api.flutter.dev/flutter/widgets/Builder-class.html) widget, you can change the icon based on each state of the filtering i.e., filter and filtered state.
 You have to return the icons for two states even if you want to change the icon for a specific state.

 {% tabs %}
 {% highlight Dart %}